Quickstart

 You can run your Cua computer in the cloud (recommended for easiest setup), locally on macOS with Lume, locally on Windows with a Windows Sandbox, or in a Docker container on any platform.
 Choose the option that matches your system and needs.

-- Navigate to Dashboard > Containers > Create Instance
+- Navigate to Dashboard > Sandboxes > Create Sandbox

 Your Cloud Sandbox will be automatically configured and ready to use.